TownOfBrookline/test_general_bylaws/ARTICLE 02/ARTICLE 02.01.md

 Clerk's office.
 No such notification shall be necessary where a Special Town Meeting has been called by a citizen's petition.

+In lieu of the above mailing requirement, the Board of Selectmen may send the required notice electronically to any Town Meeting Member who so requests.

 ### SECTION 2.1.3 FILING OF ARTICLES

 All Articles for insertion in the Warrant for any Annual or Special Town